pranaysuyash/claude-chat-exporter/PRIVACY_POLICY.md

 If you have any questions or concerns about this Privacy Policy or the use of your data, please contact us at:
 - **Pranay Suyash**
 - **pranay.suyash@gmail.com**

+### 8. Affiliation Disclaimer

+Claude Chat Exporter is an unofficial tool created for personal use and convenience.
+We are not affiliated with, endorsed by, or associated with Anthropic, the creators of Claude.ai.
+This extension operates independently and solely within the user's browser environment.